 Generally, the electrode paste used in small calcium carbide furnaces or ferroalloy furnaces can use metallurgical coke or pitch coke.
 For large and medium-sized electric furnaces, anthracite and metallurgical coke should be used.
 Adding a small amount of natural graphite or graphitized metallurgical coke, or graphite scrap, is beneficial to improve the thermal and electrical conductivity of the electrode paste.
 The amount of binder must be appropriate.
 Too much amount will cause the electrode paste to sinter at a rate that cannot keep up with consumption requirements, resulting in soft broken.
 Moreover, the porosity after sintering is large, the strength is low, and it is easy to break.
 If the amount is too small, the sintering speed is too fast, and the strength after flame burning is low, it will also cause hard break.

 We Rongxing Carbon specialized in producing electrode paste for decades years.
-With superior raw materials, professional service, moderate prices, our markets covers Iran, Russia, Malaysia, Georgia, Brazil and so on.
+With superior raw materials, professional service, moderate prices, our markets covers South Africa, Russia, Malaysia, Georgia, Brazil and so on.
 Welcome to consult if any inquiry.